oaerobert/Time-Series-Data-Modelling-STATA/README.md

 # Regression Analysis 🦋
-This repository contains my econometrics work conducted using **STATA**, focusing on analyzing the Keynesian consumption function.
+This repository contains my econometrics work conducted using **STATA**, I've specialised my efforts on the Keynesian Consumption Function.
 The dataset consists of annual data from the UK for the period **1960 to 2021**, with variables such as:

 - Final consumption expenditure
 - Disposable income
 - Prices
 - Interest rates

-This is **time series data**, and the analysis aims to explore and demonstrate statistical techniques and tests used in econometrics.
+This is **time series data**, and the analysis aims to explore and demonstrate statistical techniques and tests used in my econometric classes.

 ---